 Why Build a Mini Den?

-Sometimes we have a small toy with us who needs a holiday home in the woods, but it’s also great to use our imaginations and create something for the unseen inhabitants of the wood.
-And once they’ve got the hang of making these pint-sized palaces, they’ll be raring to have a go at making one for themselves!
+Sometimes we have a small toy with us who needs a holiday home in the woods.
+We also love to use our imaginations and create something for the unseen inhabitants of the wood.
+And once they’ve got the hang of making these pint-sized palaces, they are raring to have a go at making one for themselves!

 Location, Location, Location…

 As with any building, the right location can make all the difference.
 Who wants a den next to a stagnant, stinky pond?
 Or if they build it in a ditch, what will happens when it rains?

-I make sure to use words like ‘survey’ and talk about us being ‘surveyors’ as we search for our site, and the kids love hunting for, assessing and dismissing as inadequate, various possible plots before they find the perfect one for their mini den.
+I make sure to use words like ‘survey’ and talk about us being ‘surveyors’ as we search for our site.
+And the kids love hunting for, assessing and dismissing as inadequate, various possible plots before they find the perfect one for their mini den.

 A House for a Mouse…

-Our Maileg mouse was sent to us by the lovely people at 100 Toys (you can read our review of this toy here) and has become an instant favourite as a companion to take on outings like this.
-Big Sister Mouse is a great size for popping into a bag or pocket, and makes a very good tenant for our Mouse House mini den.
+Our Maileg mouse was sent to us by the lovely people at 100 Toys.
+You can read our review of this toy here.
+She has become a favourite to take on outings like this, since she is a great size for popping into a bag or pocket.
+Big Sister Mouse makes a very good tenant for our Mouse House mini den!.

-We’re fond of imagining where different kinds of woodland inhabitants would prefer to live too – a Hidey-hole for a Mole needs to be on the ground, but build it higher up and you have an Eyrie for a Fairy (it’s all about the rhymes!).
+We’re fond of imagining where different kinds of woodland inhabitants would prefer to live too.
+A Hidey-hole for a Mole needs to be on the ground.
+But build it higher up and you have an Eyrie for a Fairy.
+It’s all about the rhymes!
 Will it be big enough for a fox, or just the right size for a ladybird?